 - In a mixer bowl, beat eggs, brown sugar, and vanilla on high speed until light and fluffy.
 Beat in melted chocolate on a low speed.
 Mix in flour mixture just until combined.
 If the batter is too runny, place it in the fridge for 30-60 minutes until it firms up a bit.

-- Drop heaping tablespoons of dough 2 to 3 inches apart onto baking sheets.
+- Drop heaping tablespoons of dough 2 to 3 inches apart onto baking sheets lined with parchment paper.
 Bake until cookies are shiny and crackly yet soft in centers, 9 to 12 minutes.
 Cool on baking sheets for 10 minutes.
 Transfer to a wire rack to cool completely.

 - Cookies can be stored in an airtight container at room temperature for up to 3 days, or they can be frozen for up to 2 months.
 Thaw them on the counter, still covered, or overnight in the fridge.

 Recipe adapted from Martha Stewart